truemagic-coder/solana-agent/README.md

 ### Customize Audio Voice

 This is an audio to audio example using the `audio_instructions` parameter.

+You can prompt the model to control aspects of speech, including:

+* Accent
+* Emotional range
+* Intonation
+* Impressions
+* Speed of speech
+* Tone
+* Whispering

 ```python
 async for response in solana_agent.process("user123", audio_content, output_format="audio", audio_voice="nova", audio_input_format="webm", audio_output_format="aac", audio_instructions="You speak with an American southern accent"):